 All of this makes this one of the most amazing places in the world to visit for nature lovers, which is exactly why the area has become a popular tourist destination.

-Luckily most parts of the forest are protected since 1981 as the “Daintree National Park” in order to preserve the unique biodiversity of this fascinating place.
+Luckily most parts of the forest are protected since 1981 as the “Daintree National Park” to preserve the unique biodiversity of this fascinating place.

 6. It has an extremely diverse concentration of animals